Cornering Quantum Gravity: Symmetries

 Let us consider a classical gauge theory on a 4-dimensional flat spacetime.
 We are generally interested in non-abelian gauge theories, with compact simple gauge Lie group $G$ and corresponding Lie algebra $\mathfrak{g}$.
 The Lie algebra generators $T_a$ satisfy

-where $f_{ab}^c$ are the structure constants.\footnote{Note that the structure constants are antisymmetric in the indices $a$, $b$.} It is possible to show that, under certain conditions, the following orthogonality condition holds:\footnote{The structure constants obtained as $f_{abc} = f_{ab}^d \delta_{dc}$ are completely antisymmetric in the indices $a$, $b$, $c$.}
+where $f_{ab}^c$ are the structure constants.\footnote{Note that the structure constants are antisymmetric in the indices $a$, $b$.} If the group $G$ is a compact semi-simple Lie group, it is possible to choose the Lie algebra generators so that they satisfy the orthogonality condition\footnote{The structure constants obtained as $f_{abc} = f_{ab}^d \delta_{dc}$ are completely antisymmetric in the indices $a$, $b$, $c$.}

 The gauge connection/field $A$ is a Lie algebra-valued 1-form $A = A_{\mu}^a \, \mathrm{d} x^{\mu} \otimes T_a$, and the field strength $F$ is a Lie algebra-valued 2-form $F = \frac{1}{2} F_{\mu \nu}^a \mathrm{d}x^{\mu} \wedge \mathrm{d}x^{\nu} \otimes T_a$ given by